framely/community/docs/guide/pingpong.md

 ## Before you start
 * [Sign up](./signingup.md#sign-up) for an account and log in to [OpenCUI](https://build.opencui.io/login).
-* It is useful to get familiar with [the fundamental idea of crafting conversational applications](../reference/essentials/).
+* It is useful to get familiar with [the type-grounded way of building chatbot](../reference/essentials/sgcui.md).

 ## Create chatbot